 The Committee of Six is charged by the faculty with responsibility for the review of recommendations made by departments or programs for degrees, summa cum laude.
 The Committee of Six will review the qualities of academic work judged excellent by individual departments to try to ensure comparability across the college and will record its judgment on the merits of the recommendation.
 In cases where the Committee of Six has questions, it will raise them with the department involved, come to a point of view, and report its discussion and conclusion to the faculty.

 The Committee of Six normally meets every week during the academic year.
 Minutes of its meetings are normally circulated to the faculty and staff of the college in advance of regular faculty meetings.
 There is a general expectation of confidentiality in regard to the minutes.
 The minutes should not be shared with anyone who is not officially entitled to receive them (voted by the faculty May 1, 2018).
-In case the Committee of Six should meet without the president and the dean, the senior faculty member of the Committee of Six will preside.
+In case the Committee of Six should meet without the president and the provost and dean of the faculty, the senior faculty member of the Committee of Six will preside.

 b.
 The Committee on Academic Standing and Special Majors This committee is co-chaired by the chief student affairs officer and a member of the faculty appointed by the Committee of Six.
 Two additional members of the faculty are appointed by the Committee of Six for two-year terms.
 The three members of the faculty shall preferably include one each from the humanities, the social sciences, and the natural sciences.
 The committee acts on cases involving the dismissal and readmission of students who have failed to perform academically according to the standards of the college.
 It also administers the programs of Interdisciplinary Study, Independent Study, and Field Study.
 When the committee meets to consider matters of academic standing, the chief student affairs officer serves as chair; when the committee meets to consider student proposals for special majors, the designated faculty member serves as chair.